Sofia Vergara Rocks Tight Black Jeans While Hanging With Her Lookalike Niece

 “Loveee,” another admirer wrote.

-Meanwhile, although Sofia is known for being a buxom brunette, she actually has naturally blonde hair.
-However, she says previously told Good Housekeeping that there is a lot of upkeep when it comes to maintaining her dark roots.
+Meanwhile, although Sofia is known for being a buxom brunette, she actually possesses naturally blonde hair.
+However, she previously told Good Housekeeping that there is a lot of upkeep when it comes to maintaining dark roots.

 “Having blonde roots with dark hair, you start looking bald!
 So I’ve been making it lighter recently.
 When my hair was very dark, I had to dye my roots every month.
 Now I can go two or three months between colorings,” Sofia stated.

-Meanwhile, she also revealed whether or not she would be open to having plastic surgery in the future, claiming that she would consider it.
+Meanwhile, the actress also revealed whether or not she would be open to having plastic surgery in the future.
+She claiming that she would consider it.

 “Why not?
 I mean, not yet, but maybe [I’ll do] my undereye bags in my 50s.
 We’ll see what I need, but I’m not saying no,” she admitted.

-Meanwhile, fans who want to see more of Sofia Vergara can follow the actress on her Instagram account.
+Fans who want to see more of Sofia Vergara can follow her Instagram account.